Credit Card Limit For 30000 Salary: What You Can Expect

 Reduce Your Existing Financial Obligations

 Before requesting an increase in your credit limit, it is important to reduce your existing financial obligations.
 Pay off any pending debts and get rid of fixed monthly dues such as home loans, other Credit Card bills, and personal loans.
-This will not only improve your creditworthiness but also show lenders that you are financially responsible.

 Consider Applying For A New Card